Takashi's Japanese Dictionary

 On a Whim/Without Thinking Much

-As you might guess, this meaning is closely related to the previous one, as people who have good nori often say “Yes!” to someone’s suggestion with nori.
+This meaning is closely related to the previous one, as people who have good nori say “Yes!” to someone’s invitations with nori.

 Vibe/Atmosphere